ericwrobinson/magic-pie-copy-rjs/src/pages/about/index.md

   buttonTitle: ""
   buttonUrl: ""
 intro:
   title: Meet my clients.
-See some work.
+See our work.
   subtitle: I work with business owners and marketing professionals to create
     next-level content for websites, landing pages, videos, and more.
   buttonTitle: view portfolio